FAQ

 7. Can you compose music for a project?

-When possible!
+Maybe.
 Get in touch with your plans early.
-The most common reason for having to say no is that requests come in too late!
+The most common reason for having to say no is that requests always comes in way too late!

 My schedule are typically fully booked 12-18 months ahead.
 If your project happens in the next few weeks/months, that time is often already taken.
-Please do get in touch as early as possible.
+So even if I like your project I simply can’t do it because of scheduling.
+PLEASE do get in touch as early as possible.

 8. I messaged you on social media but you never replied?

-9. Can you listen to my music or check out my project?
+9. Can you listen to my music, check out my project?

 No.